Conducting Background Research

-For the U.S., commercial sources such as LexisNexis, Westlawand Clear may provide access to records of personal and corporate bankruptcies.
+U.S.: Commercial sources such as LexisNexis, Westlaw and Clear may provide access to records of personal and corporate bankruptcies.

 An individual credit report contains personal identifying information, current credit situation, and a six-year credit history including bankruptcies, judgments, loans, foreclosures, garnishments, and collections.
 You will need the written consent of the individual to complete a personal credit check.

 A commercial credit report contains identifying information about the company, debt payment history, banking information, current credit situation, and a history of problems including bankruptcies, judgments, returned cheques, and collections.
 You do not need consent to do corporate credit checks.